Cosmology 101 Items',

 statement E and M makes about a Big Bang is that a vast amount of radiation

-would be given off.
-That's what Penzias and Wilson discovered with their radio
+would be given off in a big bang.
+That's what Penzias and Wilson discovered

 Thermodynamics is the study of heat flow, the base of knowledge that

 originally led to the invention of the steam engine.
 Thermodynamics predicts